AmandaMisjuwar/helix_test_log_stuff/DesignDocument.md

     - etc.

 ## Logic
+-
-- Grab `WorkItem`s from Kusto and make a query in the code (See `KnownIssuesController` in helix services code for an example of interacting with Kusto)
+- Grab `WorkItem` from Kusto and make a query in the code (See `KnownIssuesProvider` in Helix services code for an example of interacting with Kusto)
 - Parse the Kusto query result for the different column values.
 - Grab the Azure storage path from the Kusto query result, and somehow go into that path in the code and use the logs text to do the string matching